 HR has considerably evolved in the past decades and continues to do.
-Yet, core human resource best practices have been around for decades.
-They have served as guidelines for many HR professionals.
+Yet, core human resource best practices have persisted, serving as guidelines for HR professionals over the years.
 But what do they entail, and why are they so important?
 In this article, we’ll go over the 7 best practices for HR.
 These are crucial to effective human resource management.

 Human Resource best practices

-The first question is: what are HR best practices?
+The first question is: what are Human resource best practices?

 - The best practice school argues that there is a set of universal HR processes that lead to superior business performance.
 According to its proponents, there are certain bundles of HR activities that support companies in reaching a competitive advantage regardless of the organizational setting or industry (Redman & Wilkinson, 2009).

 We’ll skip the extensive scientific debate on the merits and flaws of each approach.
 With these kinds of discussions, the truth often lies somewhere in the middle.